Jordloop/Project-Ping-Pong/README.md

 # Specs
 ## 1. Receive userInput
-* Collect userInput.√
+* a.
+Collect userInput.√
-* Parse userInput to num.√
+* b.
+Parse userInput to num.√
-* Clear output.√
+* c.
+Clear output.√
-* Display userInput.√
+* d.
+Display userInput.√
-* Test userInput is a number using if/else statement.√
+* e.
+Test userInput is a number using if/else statement.√
-* Display "Please use numbers only" if userInput != number.√
+* f.
+Display "Please use numbers only" if userInput != number.√

-## Loop to create array
+## 2. Loop to create array
-* Create an empty array
+* a.
+Create an empty array.√
-* Use for loop iterating amount of times equal to userInput
+* b.
+Use for loop iterating amount of times equal to userInput.√
-* Each iteration appends current index to array.
+* c.
+Each iteration appends current index to array.√

-## Loop to splice array
+## 3. Loop to splice array
-* Loop through oneToUserInput.
+* a.
+Loop through oneToUserInput.
-* Find each element in oneToUserInput where element % (3, 5, 15) = 0.
+* b.
+Find each element in oneToUserInput where element % (3, 5, 15) = 0.
-* Each found element splice in ('ping', 'pong', 'ping-pong') if element = (3, 5, 15).
+* c.
+Each found element splice in ('ping', 'pong', 'ping-pong') if element = (3, 5, 15).